stanleyqubit/MWSE/docs/source/events/magicEffectRemoved.md

 	More information: https://github.com/MWSE/MWSE/tree/master/docs
 -->

 This event triggers when a magic effect has been removed from an actor.
+This includes:

-This includes magic effects that have been resisted or are part of abilities like racial passives and diseases.
+ - magic effects that have been resisted or are part of abilities like racial passives and diseases
+ - magic effects that are removed when an actor is unloaded

+This event doesn't trigger when an effect expires naturally.

 ```lua
 --- @param e magicEffectRemovedEventData